First-degree prime ideals of composite extensions: Computational improvement

 \subsection{Degree-6 extensions}

-Here we consider degree-$6$ extensions, which are often employed for the polynomial-selection phase of the GNFS \cite{RSA-704,RSA-768}.
+Here we consider degree-$6$ extensions, the degree that is often employed for the polynomial-selection phase of the GNFS \cite{RSA-704,RSA-768}.
 In the sieving phase of such an algorithm, a large set of first-degree prime ideals has to be computed to construct the \emph{algebraic factor base}.

 Every degree-$2$ polynomial is normal, and constructing degree $3$ normal polynomials is computationally effortless, hence we have decided to deal with degree-$6$ Galois extensions.
 This way, by Proposition \ref{updown2} we are guaranteed that both approaches produce the same outcome.